-Cape Cod Grow Lab will ensure that all marijuana establishment agents complete training prior to performing job functions.
+Cape Cod Grow Lab will ensure that all marijuana establishment agents complete adequate training prior to performing their respective job functions.
 Training will be tailored to the roles and responsibilities of the job function of each marijuana establishment agent, and at a minimum must include a Responsible Vendor Program under 935 CMR 500.105(2)(b).
-At a minimum, staff shall receive eight hours of on-going training annually.
+At a minimum, staff members will receive eight hours of on-going training annually.

-Completion of Responsible Vendor Training for Owners, Managers, Employees; maintenance of records; annual Re-Certification
+Completion of Responsible Vendor Training for Owners, Managers, Employees:

+Maintenance of Records; Annual Re-Certification